oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_container_engine_node_pool_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The list of comma-separated attributes of this resource which should be used to uniquely identify an instance of the resource.
+                                            <div>The list of attributes of this resource which should be used to uniquely identify an instance of the resource.
 By default, all the attributes of a resource are used to uniquely identify a resource.</div>
                                                         </td>
             </tr>
                                 <tr>